 More detailed and accurate mineral and vegetation maps generated from spectroscopic analysis of ASTER and "hyperspectral" data acquired by airborne imaging systems such as the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS), HyMap, and SpecTIR are also provided for comparison with the automated analysis products.
 Most of these detailed maps are available over important active or abandoned mining districts.

 The maps are available online for interactive viewing in a web browser.
-USGS personnel can access the underlying map services can be accessed using ArcMap for integration with other geospatial data in ArcGIS.
-ArcMap access to these online services may be made available to the public in the future.
+The underlying map services can be accessed using ArcMap for integration with other geospatial data.
 References for the maps available in the online services are listed below.

 An algorithm for the automated analysis of Landsat 8 Operational Land Imager (OLI) data has been developed, and preliminary results over parts of the southwestern U.S. and the region surrounding the porphyry copper deposit at Butte, Montana are available for viewing and analysis as an internal USGS web service.
 The results will be posted to the public web application after supporting documentation has been published.
 The new "Coastal aerosol" band present in OLI data provides important new capabilities for mineral mapping which will have particular impact on geoenvironmental site assessment and monitoring.